-In addition, prior to commencing a Phase 3 clinical trial for setmelanotide, we plan to validate and seek FDA concurrence with, or at least substantial input on, the Patient-Reported Outcome, or PRO, and Observer-Reported Outcome, or ORO, questionnaires for measuring subjective endpoints aimed at measuring changes in hunger and/or food-seeking behavior and compulsions.
+In addition, as part of commencing our Phase 3 clinical trial for setmelanotide in POMC deficiency obesity, we sought FDA concurrence with, and received substantial input on, the use of Patient Reported Outcome, or PRO, and Observer Reported Outcome, or ORO questionnaires for measuring subjective endpoints for changes in hunger and/or food-seeking behavior and compulsions.
 A PRO is a measurement based on a report that comes from the patient about the status of a patient's health condition, without amendment or interpretation of the patient's response by a clinician or anyone else.
 An ORO is a measurement based on an observation by someone other than the patient or a health professional, such as a parent, spouse or other non-clinical caregiver who is in a position to regularly observe and report on a specific aspect of the patient's health.
-In our Phase 3 clinical trial for setmelanotide, we plan to measure setmelanotide's ability to mitigate hyperphagia, the overriding physiological drive to eat, through PRO and ORO questionnaires.
-The questionnaires are designed to elicit feedback from patients on how well setmelanotide decreases their hunger, and from their family members or caregivers on setmelanotide's effect on the patients' food-seeking behavior.
+In our Phase 3 clinical trial for setmelanotide, based on the FDA feedback, we plan to measure the ability of setmelanotide to mitigate hunger and/or hyperphagia, the overriding physiological drive to eat, through PRO and ORO questionnaires.
+The questionnaires are designed to elicit feedback from patients on how well setmelanotide decreases their hunger, and from their family members or caregivers on the effect of setmelanotide on the patients' food seeking behavior.

-To our knowledge, no sponsor of an approved drug has yet used PRO or ORO questionnaires to generate data on hyperphagia-mitigating endpoints.
-Because we may be relying on clinical endpoints that have not previously been the subject of prior FDA approvals, there is a risk that the FDA or other regulatory authorities, may not consider the endpoints to provide evidence of clinically meaningful results or that results may be difficult for the FDA to interpret.
-If we experience delays in validation or do not receive agreement with our proposed PRO and ORO questionnaires based on the conceptual framework, content validity, reliability, other measures of validity, and ability to detect changes, we may not be able to proceed with Phase 3 clinical trials, and ultimately may not be able to obtain approval to market any of our products.
+To our knowledge, no sponsor of an approved drug has yet used PRO or ORO questionnaires to generate data on hyperphagia or hunger mitigating endpoints.
+Because we may be relying on clinical endpoints that have not previously been the subject of prior FDA approvals, there is a risk that the FDA or other regulatory authorities may not consider the endpoints to provide evidence of clinically meaningful results or that results may be difficult for the FDA to interpret, in particular for the pediatric age group.
+If we experience delays in our ongoing validation of our PRO or ORO questionnaires, or do not receive agreement with those proposed questionnaires based on the conceptual framework, content reliability, other measures of validity, or their ability to detect changes in hyperphagia or hunger, we may experience delays in our trials or in product approval as well as be unable to reference data on hyperphagia or hunger in our product labeling.
+Finally, our Phase 3 clinical trials will be assessing hunger using multiple methods, some of which were previously used in Phase 2, but some of which were initiated in Phase 3 trials and for which little data is available.
+Hence it is possible that the effects on hunger seen in Phase 2 trials may differ with some of the new methodologies for assessing hunger being used in Phase 3 trials, or may not support language in the proposed product labeling.